-Best Places to see Rothschild Giraffes in the Wild in Uganda – Murchison Falls Park and Kidepo Valley Park and Lake Mburo Park – The endangered Rothschild now Nubian Giraffes, also known as Baringo or Uganda Giraffes are thriving and growing in numbers in their Natural Environment, especially in Murchison Falls National Park where there are now well over 1,250 Rothschild (Baringo, Nubian or Ugandan) Giraffes.
-That is one of the comeback stories in endangered Wildlife Management and it is happening in Uganda.
+Best Places to see Rothschild Giraffes in the Wild in Uganda are Murchison Falls Park, Kidepo Valley Park, Lake Mburo Park.
+The endangered Rothschild now called the Nubian Giraffe (aka Baringo, or Uganda Giraffes) are thriving and growing in numbers in their Natural Environment in Uganda.

 Best Places to see Rothschild Giraffes in the Wild of Uganda’s Parks

 Murchison Falls National Park in Uganda is the best location for seeing the Nubian or Rothschild Giraffe in the wild.
-With a population of over 1,250 Giraffes there is nowhere else that you can herds of up to 50 Giraffes roaming the Savannah of the park.
+With a population of over 1,550 Giraffes, there is nowhere else that you can see groups of up to 50 Giraffes roaming the Savannah of the park.

-Due to a recent translocation of giraffes to the other side of the Nile where no Giraffe have ben, Giraffes can now seen on both sides of the historic River Nile.
+Due to a recent translocation of giraffes to the other side of the Nile where no Giraffes have been for years, Giraffes can now be seen on both sides of the historic River Nile.

 The story of the Giraffes of Murchison Falls National Park is a conservation success where the population of Giraffe has been used to foster up the Rothschild Population of Kidepo Valley Park and start it in Lake Mburo National Park.

-There is northing like seeing a herd of 50 Giraffes together on your Game Drive in Murchison Falls Park.
+There is nothing like seeing a herd of 50 Giraffes together on your Game Drive in Murchison Falls Park.

-Kidepo Valley Park is one of the Best Parks in Africa and when it comes to the endangered Rothschild Giraffes it is the second best place to see them.
+Kidepo Valley Park is one of the Best Parks in Africa, and when it comes to the endangered Nubian-Rothschild Giraffes, it is the second-best place to see them.

-The park was originally restocked with Giraffes from Kenya and in recent times Giraffes from Murchison Falls Park were brought here.
-The population of Giraffe is growing here and it is hoped that it will soon reach 100 in number.
+The park was initially restocked with Giraffes from Kenya, and in recent times, Giraffes from Murchison Falls Park were brought here.
+The population of Giraffe is growing here, and it is hoped that it will soon reach 100 in number.

 This unique park – that is like Africa was 50 years ago.
 You have that all alone feeling since there are less than 20 new visitors per day.

-When you encounter the Rothschild – Nubian Giraffes here it is an experience like nowhere else in Africa since most likly no one else will be around.
+When you encounter the Rothschild – Nubian Giraffes here, it is an experience like nowhere else in Africa since most likely.
+No one else will be around.

-15 Rothschild Giraffes were taken from Murchison Falls Park and transferred to Lake Mburo in order to restock the park with giraffes that were killed during the violent times in Uganda.
+15 Rothschild Giraffes were taken from Murchison Falls Park and transferred to Lake Mburo to restock the park with giraffes that were killed during the violent times in Uganda.